teilomillet/gollm/CAPABILITY_FEATURE.md

 // capability_resolver.go
 package providers

-// CapabilityResolver implements the Capabilities interface
+// CapabilityResolver is a helper that handles capability logic for providers.
-// This is embedded into provider implementations type CapabilityResolver struct {
+// Providers compose this as a field and delegate Capabilities interface methods to it. type CapabilityResolver struct {
 	provider ProviderName
 	model    string